 Serious Incidents The Health Board reported 217 Serious Incidents to Welsh Government between 1st April 2019 - 31st March 2020.
-A breakdown of 5 of the most reported incident related to type is below:
+A breakdown of 5 of the most reported incidents related to type is below:

 Re-launching SAFER - the tried and tested way to improve patient flow What if we told you there was a tried and tested way to both improve patient care and also make the workplace less stressful for staff?
 The SAFER patient flow guidance has been implemented by staff in some of our wards.
-Detailed below is a selection of their feedback: "How important it is that one short space of time in the day when all the Multi disciplinary teams (MDT) are together talking about patient are together talking about patient are session can be session "Safer is a smarter way of working.
+Detailed below is a selection of their feedback: "How important it is that one short space of time in the day when all the Multi disciplinary teams (MDT) are together talking about patients, planning their discharge ... that one session can make such an impact for the rest of the day."
+"Safer is a smarter way of working.
 It's smarter for the wards, it's smarter for people to work in.
 People feel less stress, there's less duplication.
 Ultimately it's a lot safer for your patients."
 "Where SAFER has been introduced in our Health Board it's made a phenomenal difference.
 It's been very effective."

 Good patient flow is key to the smooth operations of our hospitals, and when flow is poor it manifests as visible signs like ambulances queueing up outside the Emergency Department waiting to offload patients and breaches in waiting times.
 Poor flow also means some patients are spending longer than they need to in hospital.
 This is not good for their general wellbeing.
 It can lead to reduced mobility and an increased risk of being exposed to hospital acquired infections and harm through deconditioning.
+Safe Care • Safe C Falls The total number of inpatient falls was 2739 for the year.
+The Health Board remains committed to reducing falls across all areas and environments and therefore, to monitor and address the key issues it has re-established the Falls Implementation Group.
 Team's nomination for tackling real pressure point

-Members of staff who have been working on the project, with a patient, in Morriston hospital It's a problem which can delay rehabilitation, cause pain and even endanger lives.
+It's a problem which can delay rehabilitation, cause pain and even endanger lives.
 Staff at Swansea Bay University Health Board (SBUHB) have taken part in a successful drive to reduce the chances of patients with limited mobility developing pressure ulcers.
 Now they have been nominated for an NHS Wales Award.

 Pressure ulcers - sometimes misleadingly known as bed sores - are often preventable, but can cause patients unnecessary discomfort, and can even endanger life if they become infected, sometimes leading to claims of negligence.
-To address the issigning the SBUHB has teamed up with the Welsh Risk Pool (WRP), which supports health bodies in Wales to improve patient safety.
-The results have led to the nomination in the Providing Services in Partner of the NHS Wales Awards 2019.
-Through working in partnership with and health care professionals, SBUHB has ensured it looked at the top of the tresh pair of eyes.
+To address the issue, SBUHB has teamed up with the Welsh Risk Pool (WRP), which supports health bodies in Wales to improve patient safety.
+The results have led to the nomination in the Providing Services in Partnership category of the NHS Wales Awards 2019.
+Through working in partnership with the WRP and health care professionals, SBUHB has ensured it looked at the topic with a fresh pair of eyes.
 The aims of the partnership were to: